Header Few Minute Wonders: September 2008

 Whole Wheat Pastry Flour Appam

 Yup!
 I am hooked on whole wheat pastry flour ever since I saw Ellie Krieger use it in her baking all the time.
 I stopped buying whole wheat flour after that.
 I love the way things turn out when I use this flour.
-As usual I let 2 banana's turn very yuckly ( my own creation) ripe and I decided to use the sugar power in them to make the appam.
-I just love using the appam vessel because it is so simple to work with and does not require a lot of oil.
+As usual, I let 2 banana's turn very yuckly ripe and I decided to use the brown sugar in them to make the appam.
+I just love using the appam vessel because, it is so simple to work with and does not require a lot of oil.
 I am constantly thinking of ways to use them constantly.
 My entry to JFI:Whole Grains event hosted by Tasty Palettes and created by Indra of Mahanandi

 Gadgets: